Our Team

 If you think we can help you or you would like to know more, contact us.

 The Victims of Crime Commissioner is an independent statutory office, which means that we are funded by the ACT Government, but independent from the Government.
+The Legislation that describes what I do includes:

 - Human Rights Commission Act 2015